Knowledgator/Documentation/local_run/docs/frameworks/gliner/quickstart/index.md

 ## Basic Usage

-Here’s a simple example to get started:
+Here is a simple example to get started:

 ```python
 from gliner import GLiNER